UniversalDependencies/docs/_no-dep/reparandum.md

 shortdef: 'overridden disfluency'
 ---

-This document is a placeholder for the language-specific documentation for `reparandum`.
+This relation is not used for Norwegian.